- Contact information

 If your search does not produce a tank, this does not guarantee that a tank does not exist on the property.
 Some tanks, such as heating fuel tanks in the basement of homes are not required to be registered.
 Some tanks, while required to be registered, have not been registered and therefore will not appear on the database.

 To contact DNR staff assigned to an activity, click on the project manager's name on the Activity Details page (you must have an email client installed on your computer, such as Microsoft Outlook).
-You may also look for our DNR Remediation & Redevelopment staff County Contacts.
+You may also look for Remediation & Redevelopment staff in the DNR Staff Directory.

 BRRTS includes some locations where an environmental investigation has found contamination with little or no impact to human health and the environment, or no contamination at all.
 These entries may be found under three different Activity types: Abandoned Containers, No RR Action Required and some activities under General Property.